semantic-release/semantic-release/docs/recipes/git-auth-ssh-keys.md

 Alternatively the Git repository can be accessed via [SSH](https://git-scm.com/book/en/v2/Git-on-the-Server-The-Protocols#_the_ssh_protocol) by creating SSH keys, adding the public one to your Git hosted account and making the private one available on the CI environment.

-**Note:** *SSH keys alone is not sufficient.
-You will need to provide login credentials for GitHub in order to successfully publish.*
+**Note:** *SSH keys allow to push the [Git release tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) associated to the released version.
+Some plugins might also require an API token.
+See each plugin documentation for additional information.*

 ## Generating the SSH keys